-Form 20-F/A 1 ☐ REGISTRATION STATEMENT PURSUANT THE SECURITIES EXCHANGE OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the fiscal year ended December 31, 2000 OR ☐ TRANSITION REPORT PURSUANT TO THE SECURITIES EXCHANGE Commission file number 1 ACT OF 1934 Deutsche Teleko (Exact Name of Registrant as specified Germany (Jurisdiction of Incorporation or Or ganization) Friedrich-Ebert-Allee 140, 53113 E (Address of Registrant's Principal Exe • Securities registered or to be registered pursuant to Section 12(b) of the Act.
+Form 20-F ☐ REGISTRATION STATEMENT PUR THE SECURITIES EXC SUANT TO SECTION 12(b) OR (g) OF HANGE ACT OF 1934 OR TO SECTION 13 OR 15(d) OF THE NGE ACT OF 1934 OR 1 ☐ TRANSITION REPORT PURSUA THE SECURITIES EXC Commission file n Deutsche Te (Exact Name of Registrant a Germ: (Jurisdiction of Incorpora Friedrich-Ebert-Allee 140, (Address of Registrant's Pri Securities registered or to be registered pursuant to Section 12(b) of the Act.
 Title of each class Name of each exchange on which registered American Depositary Shares, each representing one Ordinary Share New York Stock Exchange Ordinary Shares, no par value New York Stock Exchange Securities registered or to be registered pursuant to Section 12(g) of the Act.
-NONE (Title of Class) Securities for which there is a reporting obligation pur suant to Section 15(d) of the Act.
-NONE (Title of Class) Indicate the number of outstanding shares of each of the issue the close of the period covered by the annual report: er's classes of capital or common stock as of Ordinary Shares, no par value: 3, (as of December 31, 200 Indicate by check mark whether the registrant (1) has filed at 15(d) of the Securities Exchange Act of 1934 during the preceding the registrant was required to file such reports), and (2) has been so 90 days.
-12 months (or for such shorter period that Yes ⊠ No □ Indicate by check mark which financial statement item the re egistrant has elected.
-Item 17 Item 18 \boxtimes
+NON (Title of C · Securities for which there is a reporting oblig ation pursuant to Section 15(d) of the Act.
+NON (Title of C Indicate the number of outstanding shares of each of the close of the period covered by the annual report: f the issuer's classes of capital or common stock as of Ordinary Shares, no par (as of December Indicate by check mark whether the registrant (1) had 15(d) of the Securities Exchange Act of 1934 during the partner the registrant was required to file such reports), and (2) had 90 days.
+Yes ⊠ No 🗌 Indicate by check mark which financial statement it em the registrant has elected.
+Item 17 □ Item 18 ⊠